-Symposium Structure.
+Symposium structure.

 In addition to traditional conference paper presentations, we are planning for a variety of modes of engagement including roundtables, dialogues, and contemplative Q&A periods which involve intentional periods of silence to support listeners in processing information and posing thoughtful and urgent questions.